link1905/system-design-101/content/docs/web-service/service-cluster.md

 Helpfully, {{< term msg >}} also means in the runtime environment.

 For example,
-the `Payment Service` becomes unavailable as it's afraid that the `Account Service` will its requests.
+the `Payment Service` becomes unavailable too as it's afraid that the `Account Service` will miss its requests.

 ```d2
 direction: right